EFavDB/efavdb.github.io-src/content/articles/methods/intro-rl-by-example.md

 Title: Introduction to reinforcement learning by example
-Date: 2020-03-13
+Date: 2020-03-11
 Author: Cathy Yeh
 Category: Machine learning
 Tags: reinforcement learning, machine learning, OpenAI
-Slug: intro-reinforcement-learning-example
+Slug: intro-rl-toy-example
 Status: published

-We’ll take a top-down approach to introducing reinforcement learning (RL) by starting from a toy example: a student going through college.
-This post is about how to frame a question from the RL point-of-view.
-We'll walk through the following building blocks:
+We take a top-down approach to introducing reinforcement learning (RL) by starting with a toy example: a student going through college.
+In order to frame the problem from the RL point-of-view, we'll walk through the following steps:

-* **Setting up a model of the problem**: as a Markov Decision Process, the framework that underpins the RL approach to sequential decision-making problems
+* **Setting up a model of the problem** as a Markov Decision Process, the framework that underpins the RL approach to sequential decision-making problems
 * **Deciding on an objective**: maximize rewards
 * **Writing down an equation whose solution is our objective**: Bellman equations

-This example is taken directly from David Silver’s [lecture notes](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) on RL.
-If you want to skip to straight to code, we've provided a [jupyter notebook](https://github.com/frangipane/reinforcement-learning/blob/master/02-dynamic-programming/student_MDP.ipynb) sampling from the model and an example of how to implement the student's [environment](https://github.com/frangipane/reinforcement-learning/blob/master/02-dynamic-programming/discrete_limit_env.py) using the OpenAI gym package.
+David Silver walks through this example in his [lecture notes](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) on RL, but as far as we can tell, does not provide code, so we're sharing our implementation, comprising:

+* the student's college [environment](https://github.com/frangipane/reinforcement-learning/blob/master/02-dynamic-programming/discrete_limit_env.py) using the OpenAI gym package.
+* a [jupyter notebook](https://github.com/frangipane/reinforcement-learning/blob/master/02-dynamic-programming/student_MDP.ipynb) sampling from the model

 ## Student in toy college